The pandemic and its aftermath have limited some of our ministries.

 Frederick Rescue Mission Breakfasts: The Frederick Rescue Mission is a Christ-centered ministry providing residential recovery programs to the homeless or chemically addicted, food to the hungry, clothing and furniture to the needy, and connection within our community through relationships.
-First Baptist has four (4) teams to assist with this ministry by serving breakfast on a rotating schedule the second Sunday of each month.
-Tina Canter leads this ministry.
+If you are interested in leading this ministry, please contact the church office.

 Karaoke Buddies (Non-Profit Organization): Karaoke Buddies supports over 400 individuals with disabilities each month by providing a FREE meal, singing, and dancing at the First Baptist Church of Frederick.
 Camille Kime leads this ministry.

 Missions Committee: We seek both to help each member discover their gifts and calling and to lead the church into mission locally and internationally.
 Elisa McCoy leads this ministry.

 Literacy Council: The Literacy Council of Frederick County is a non-profit, non-sectarian educational organization of volunteers dedicated to helping fellow adult residents improve their language skills.
 One-on-one tutoring using Laubach methodologies is employed.
 Basic literacy is tutored to the native-born and ESL to the foreign-born.
 The LCFC is a member of ProLiteracy America.
 Liz Brady leads this ministry.

 Open Table: This ministry allows volunteers to bring their years of life experience, education and relational networks to a young adult who is aging out of foster care.
 For approximately one year, each team of volunteers enters into relationship with one young adult, helping them create change in their life and empowering them to live into their human potential God gave to them.
 Daphne Matthews leads this ministry.